Early mortars were produced by calcining limestone in a kiln and slaking it for long periods of time in water, creating lime putty.

 Type N, or Normal hydrated lime, products are only partially hydrated and/or have poor workability.
 Additional additives and/or long soak periods are required for these products to perform effectively in masonry applications.
 ASTM C270 (Mortar for Unit Masonry) specification states that if a portland cement-lime blend contains Type N hydrate, the blender must show through performance testing that the Type N product is not detrimental to the soundness of the mortar.

-Both Type N and Type S hydrated lime products can contain air entrainment additives.
+Type SA hydrated lime products can contain air entrainment additives.
 Air-entrained lime products must have a minimum air entrainment level of 7% and a maximum air level of 14%.

-Graymont's building lime product manufacturing plants are located in Genoa, OH and Eden, WI.
+Graymont's manufacturing plants for building-lime products are located in Genoa, OH and Eden, WI.
 Graymont masonry products offer exceptional plasticity for increased water retention and workability in mortar applications.

 Super Limoid® Type S, Miracle® Type S and Mortaseal® Mason's Lime are fine-grind, white, high-purity dolomitic limes, fully hydrated for immediate use.
-These products both comply with ASTM C207 standards for a Type S hydrated lime.
-When properly combined with portland cement, they create a lime mortar having excellent bond strength, water retentivity and weather resistance at an economical cost.
-These products are available in 50 lb. bags or bulk.
+Both of these products comply with ASTM C207 standards for a Type S hydrated lime.
+When properly combined with portland cement, they create a lime mortar that offers excellent bond strength, water retentivity and weather resistance at an economical cost.
+These products are available in 50-lb.
+(22.5-kg) bags or bulk.

-Super Limoid® Type SA and Bondcrete® Stucco Lime are air-entraining hydrated lime products which are pressure-hydrated for immediate use in stucco applications.
+Super Limoid® Type SA, Miracle Type SA and Bondcrete® Stucco Lime are air-entraining hydrated lime products that are pressure-hydrated for immediate use in stucco applications.
 These products meet the requirements of ASTM C207 for a Type SA hydrated lime.
-When properly combined with portland cement and sand, it creates a stucco having superior performance, economical results and ageless durability.
+When properly combined with portland cement and sand, they create a stucco that provides performance, economical results and ageless durability.
 Type SA hydrated lime should not be used in smooth coat plaster applications.
-These products are available in 50 lb. bags or bulk.
+These products are available in 50-lb.
+(22.5-kg) bags or bulk.

 Niagara® Mature Lime Putty is a high-purity dolomitic lime putty fully slaked and screened for immediate use.
-Niagara Lime Putty is slaked for a minimum of 2 months and complies with ASTM C1489.
-This product is available in 45 gallon drums or 3 gallon pails.
+Niagara Lime Putty is slaked for a minimum of two months and complies with ASTM C1489.
+This product is available in 45-gallon drums or three-gallon pails.

-Graymont distributes two blended hydraulic lime products, BL150 (Building Lime 150) and BL200 (Building Lime 200), for Virginia Lime Works.
-These products have been designed for use in restoration applications.
+Graymont manufactures two blended hydraulic lime products, NIAGARA PHL 3.5 and 5.0.
+These products have been designed for use in restoration applications and meet the requirements of ASTM C1707.
 They can be used in repointing, plastering, and grouting applications on historic or contemporary projects.
 These products are perfect for restoration applications where ordinary Portland cements or masonry cements are not compatible with the existing masonry system.
-BL150 and BL200 are available in 50 lb. bags.
-Please consult the catalogue for more specialized products available directly from Virginia Lime Works.
+PHL 3.5 and 5.0 are available in 50-lb.
+(22.5-kg) bags.